1940 Report on Indian Immigration

 - Richard Wigg: The Times 27 October 1978 - Repatriation camps stay empty

 - Associated Press (AP) report from Teknaf Road - 5 June 1978

 - United Press International (UPI) report from Dacca - 29 June 1978

 - United Press International (UPI) report from Cox's Bazaar - 10 October 1978

-- Text of 'Secret' Burma-Bangladesh Repatriation Agreement 9 July 1978
+- Transcribed Text of 'Secret' Burma-Bangladesh Repatriation Agreement 9 July 1979 (Princeton Univ.)

 Extract from the UPI report from Dacca: "Most Burmese Rohingya originally came from Bangladesh in the days of British rule, when the entire Indian subcontinent was a colonial unit and former national borders meant little.
 Others fled to Burma during the Indo-Pakistani war, which gave birth to Bangladesh in 1971.”